factitious/firstRep/README.md

 # firstRep
-This is an assignment to practice an open and reproducible data analysis workflow’
+This is an assignment to practice an open and reproducible data analysis workflow